andresfibarra/huffman-encoding/README.md

 ## Overview

-Problem set 3 for CS10
+Code written for PSet 3 of CS10 at Dartmouth College.
+To view the assignment information, open cs10_pse35_information.pdf

 Uses huffman encoding to compress provided files

-Includes an empty file `HuffmanDriver.java` for use by users to test the other classes